pydoclint

 You can turn this feature on by setting --check-style-mismatch (or -csm) to True (or --check-style-mismatch=True).

-3. Is it much slower to parse a docstring in all 3 styles?
+4. Is it much slower to parse a docstring with the heuristics?

 numpy scikit-learn Bokeh Airflow